 If you plan to transfer to another school, you must first come to the IPO.
-IPO will need to complete an immigration transfer procedure, BEFORE the new school will be permitted to issue you a new I-20.
+IPO will need to complete an immigration transfer procedure, BEFORE the new school can issue you a new I-20.
 Students should send an e-mail to email@example.com, attaching the acceptance letter from the new institution and any forms they need completed by the old institution.
 This must be accomplished within a certain time-frame, so speak with a DSO as soon as possible.

 Extending Your Graduation Date:

 Some students may not graduate by the time estimated on their I-20 document.
 Students requiring an additional semester to fulfill graduation requirements must apply for an extension of form 1-20 prior to the current I-20 end date as listed in #5 of your I-20 document.
-No extension can be granted if students do not request one prior to the I-20 end date.
+No extension can be granted if students do not request one prior to the end date on the I-20 document.
 Please contact IPO to discuss.

 Updating your address: